Ministry of Education (Spain): 1886 project

-The growing importance of education was reflected not only by the approval of several education laws of 1857, but also by a Royal Decree sanctioned by the queen regent, Maria Christina of Austria, on May 7, 1886, which established the division of the Ministry of Development into a Ministry of Public Instruction and of Sciences, Letters and Fine Arts, and a Ministry of Public Works, Agriculture, Industry and Trade.
+The growing importance of education was reflected not only by the approval of several education laws in 1857, but also by a Royal Decree sanctioned by the queen regent, Maria Christina of Austria, on May 7, 1886, which established the division of the Ministry of Development into a Ministry of Public Instruction and of Sciences, Letters and Fine Arts, and a Ministry of Public Works, Agriculture, Industry and Trade.
 Despite that the decree mandated that the new ministries would be established on July 1, 1886, this did not materialize until the 1900 Budget Act.